 The Amazing Spider-Man 2 will make money, I’m sure.
 We give our money to these blockbusters because they satisfy two hours of idle time with flashy effects and inserted bits of humor.
 The formula pleases the lowest common denominator of film-goer, a generic mass of bad taste and easy satisfaction.

-But really, this film is an insult to the old comic book reader in me, the little guy who grew up collecting action figures.
+The movie is an insult to the old comic book reader in me, the guy who grew up collecting action figures.
 I wanted Spider-Man to become real, something more than another crowdpleaser, another sell-out.
-And maybe the joke’s on me.
-Didn’t comics and action figures once belong to an elite class of nerds, the kids who got bullied, much like Peter Parker himself, in the cafeteria at school?
-The kids who weren’t athletes or really all that attractive?
-Aren’t they ours?
+Maybe the joke’s on me.
+Didn’t comics once belong to an elite class of nerds, the kids who got bullied, like Peter Parker himself?

-Jamie Foxx talks to himself for most of his scenes.
+Jamie Foxx talks to himself in most of his scenes.
 The filmmakers boldly deviate from Electro’s comic book origin story and make him another OSCORP mishap (involving electric eels, no less).
-Nobody should ever work at this place.
+Nobody should ever work here.

-There are more rapid body transformations in store for you.
-The injectable serums that create these transformations always seem to be available via hidden chambers and top-secret clearance codes.
-They always go horribly wrong, and they always create super-villains.
-Keep to the formula!
+There are more rapid body transformations — a favorite in new Marvel movies.
+The injectable serums that create these transformations always seem to be available via hidden chambers and top-secret clearance codes, and they always go horribly wrong.

 Almost as an afterthought, moments away from the credits, Paul Giamatti yells in his ridiculous Rhino suit.
-He’s in the film just long enough to shout his villain name (“I’m Rhino!”) in broad daylight before charging horn-first into a convoluted trainwreck of a finale — one that can’t come soon enough.
+He’s in the film long enough to shout his villain name (“I’m Rhino!”) in broad daylight before charging horn-first into a convoluted trainwreck of a finale — one that doesn’t come quickly enough.